Phil Hettema: Career

 By the age of 18, Hettema was studying music at California State University, Long Beach, with weekend employment in the wardrobe department at Disneyland.
-After a short stint, he was relocated to the character department to work on parade design and costume development.
-Hettema quit his music degree as he was promoted to managerial positions within Disney.
+He was relocated to the character department to work on parade design and costume development after some time.
+Hettema quit his music degree as he was promoted to managerial positions.
 In these roles he oversaw the development of the Main Street Electrical Parade in Florida.
 Hettema quit Disney and returned to California to study illustration at Art Center College of Design.
-Before he could finish the degree he was offered a job working with puppets for Sid and Marty Krofft.
+Before he could finish the degree he was offered a job, puppeteering for Sid and Marty Krofft.

-Hettema then worked with a number of Walt Disney Imagineering employees to develop attractions for a Beatrix Potter theme park in England.
-Although this theme park never eventuated, these connections led to him working as one of three production supervisors on the opening and closing ceremonies of the 1984 Summer Olympics in Los Angeles.
+Hettema then worked with several Walt Disney Imagineering employees to develop attractions for a Beatrix Potter theme park in England.
+Although this theme park never eventuated, these connections led to a role as one of the three production supervisors on the opening and closing ceremonies of the 1984 Summer Olympics in Los Angeles.
 The production supervisors from the Olympics then worked for Liberty Weekend, a celebration for the centenary of the Statue of Liberty in 1986.